128technology/docs/docs/config_wan_assurance.md

 ## Moving a Router

-There are two steps to moving a router; releasing and re-onboarding. (why would you need to move a router?
-Where are you moving it from and to?)
+In a situation where a router needs to be moved from one organization to another or physically relocated the router must be released and then re-onboarded.

-### Releasing a router
+### Releasing a Router

-If the device needs to be removed from the organization, or released for other reasons, use the following process.
+The router must be released from both MIST and the SSN conductor.
+To release a router, use the following process.

-#### From the MIST GUI:
+1. From the MIST GUI:

 * Go to **Organization > Inventory**.
 * Select the checkbox next to the router.